agloriousli/breakout-gui/README.md

 # Breakout Game

-A modern implementation of the classic Breakout arcade game built with C++ and Qt 6, featuring dynamic gameplay mechanics, visual effects, power-ups, sound effects, and an intuitive graphical user interface.
+An implementation of the classic Breakout arcade game built with C++ and Qt 6, featuring dynamic gameplay mechanics, visual effects, power-ups, sound effects, and an intuitive graphical user interface.

 ## Features Overview